Alphonse Puthren: Career

 Puthren made his entry into the field of advertising by directing the commercial for Bangs Fried Chicken, a fast food chain.

 He made his debut in feature films in 2013 with Neram, the full-length feature film version of his short film.
 The film is bilingual in Tamil and Malayalam and starred Nivin Pauly, Nazriya Nazim and Bobby Simha in lead roles.
 He wrote the screenplay and also edited the film.
 He directed the film Premam in 2015 which starred Nivin Pauly, while also writing the screenplay, editing and acting in a cameo role in the film.
 The film went on to become a blockbuster at the box office and became one of the highest grossing Malayalam films of all time.
 In April 2017, Alphonse issued a statement in his social media saying that his third directorial film would be a Tamil language film.

-Alphonse Puthren edited the trailers of Thattathin Marayathu (directed by Vineeth Sreenivasan) and Oppam (directed by Priyadarshan) and Marakkar (directed by Priyadarshan).
+Alphonse Puthren edited the trailers of Thattathin Marayathu (directed by Vineeth Sreenivasan), Oppam, Marakkar (both directed by Priyadarshan) and Retro (directed by Karthik Subburaj).
 He also edited the "Ding Dong Promo Cut" for the film Super Deluxe.